sara-nl/griddocs/source/Pages/Basics/sshkey_access.rst

 Access to `loui` will be provided via SSH (Secure Shell) Public key authentication only.
-For the highest security of your data and the platform, we don't not allow username/password authentication.
+For the highest security of your data and the platform, we won't not allow username/password authentication from *January 2nd, 2019*.

 To use this method you will need first to configure your SSH public key on a portal provided by SURFsara.
 Then you can connect and authenticate to `loui`